 ZooKeeper supports pluggable authentication schemes.
-Ids are specified using the form scheme:expression, where scheme is the authentication scheme that the id corresponds to.
-The set of valid expressions are defined by the scheme.
-For example, ip:172.16.16.1 is an id for a host with the address 172.16.16.1 using the ip scheme, whereas digest:bob:password is an id for the user with the name of bob using the digest scheme.
+Ids are specified using the form scheme:id, where scheme is a the authentication scheme that the id corresponds to.
+For example, ip:172.16.16.1 is an id for a host with the address 172.16.16.1.